yonkahlon/Zenject/README.md

 }
 ```

 Note that in this case BarInstaller is of type Installer and not MonoInstaller, which is why we can simply call `Container.Install<BarInstaller>`.
 By using Installer for BarInstaller instead of MonoInstaller, we don't need an instance of BarInstaller in our scene to use it.
-Any calls to Container.Install will immediately instantiate the given installer type and then call InstallBindings on it.
+Any calls to Container.Install will immediately create the given installer type and then call InstallBindings on it.
 This will repeat for any installers that this installer installs.

 One of the main reasons we use installers as opposed to just having all our bindings declared all at once for each scene, is to make them re-usable.
 This is not a problem for installers of type `Installer` because you can simply call `Container.Install` as described above for every scene you wish to use it in, but then how would we re-use a MonoInstaller in multiple scenes?

 There are two ways to do this.

-1. Prefabs.
+1. **Prefabs within the scene**.
 After attaching your MonoInstaller to a gameobject in your scene, you can then create a prefab out of it.
 This is nice because it allows you to share any configuration that you've done in the inspector on the MonoInstaller across scenes (and also have per-scene overrides if you want).
+After adding it in your scene you can then drag and drop it on to the SceneCompositionRoot propeerty in the Unity inspector

-2. `Container.Install<>`.
-You can also call Container.Install just as we did with BarInstaller above for MonoInstallers.
-However, unlike with installers of type `Installer`, Zenject cannot simply create a new instance and then install that, because the MonoInstaller could have inspector settings on it.
-To address this, when Container.Install is called with a MonoInstaller, Zenject will follow a naming convention to find the prefab for the MonoInstaller.
+2. **Prefabs within Resources folder**.
+You can also call `Container.Install` just as we did with `BarInstaller` above for `MonoInstallers`.
+However, unlike with installers of type `Installer`, Zenject cannot simply create a new instance and then install that, because the `MonoInstaller` could have inspector settings on it.
+To address this, when `Container.Install` is called with a `MonoInstaller`, Zenject will follow a naming convention to find the prefab for the `MonoInstaller` using Unity's `Resources` folder.
 For example:

 ```csharp
 // Note that this is a MonoInstaller and has inspector settings